-- The Registry shall take all necessary measures to maintain a protection programme for witnesses, including accompanying support persons, and others considered to be at risk of harm and/or death on account of a testimony given by such witnesses or as a result of their contact with the Court. - 2.
+- 1. The Registry shall take all necessary measures to maintain a protection programme for witnesses, including accompanying support persons, and dependants, victims appearing before the Court and others considered to be at risk of harm and/or death on account of a testimony given by such witnesses or as a result of their interaction with the Court. - 2.
 An application for inclusion in the protection programme may be filed by the Prosecutor or by counsel. - 3.
-In assessing admission to the protection programme, in addition to the factors set out in article 68, the Registry shall consider, inter alia, the following: - (a) The involvement of the person before the Court; - (b) Whether the person himself or herself, or his or her close relatives are endangered because of their involvement with the Court; and - (c) Whether the person agrees to enter the protection programme. - 4.
+In assessing admission to the protection programme, in addition to the factors set out in article 68, the Registry shall consider, inter alia, the following: - (a) The involvement of the person before the Court;

+- (b) Whether the person himself or herself, or his or her close relatives are endangered because of their involvement with the Court; and - (c) Whether the person agrees to enter the protection programme. - 4.
 Inclusion in the protection programme shall be subject to the decision of the Registrar after the assessment made under sub-regulation 3. - 5.
-Before being included in the protection programme, the person or where the person is under the age of 18 or otherwise lacks the legal capacity to do so his or her representative, shall sign an agreement with the Registry.
+Before being included in the protection programme, the person or where the person is under the age of 18 or otherwise lacks the legal capacity to do so his or her representative, shall sign an confidential agreement with the Registry. - 6.
+An inclusion in the protection programme is for a period of 12 months maximum which can be renewed one time.
+Further extension may be granted on a case by case basis.